-'TPA' = Third party agreement; the establishment is licensed for this activity but another establishment (not licensed by the HTA) carries out the activity on their behalf.
+'SLA' = Service level agreement; the establishment is licensed for this activity but another HTA-licensed establishment carries out the activity on their behalf.

 Tissue types authorised for licensed activities

 Authorised = Establishment is authorised to carry out this activity and is currently carrying it out.